AndnixSH/Android-Emulator-Notification-Killer/README.md

 ### What about ads inside running Emulator?

 Just use [AdAway app](https://github.com/AdAway/AdAway/releases).
-If you use root, use root mode in AdAway for better experience so you don't have to use VPN mode
+It's better if you use root so you don't have to use VPN mode

 # Download